vrdominguez/dinaip-go/README.md

 Before running the dinaIP GO client, ensure that you have a valid configuration file with the correct values, including a log file path where the program can write logs.

+### Config generation

+A onfiguration file can be generated from the application, with the config subcommand:

+1. Run dinaip-go config --config /path/to/config.yaml
+2. Enter the data asked on terminal for file to be generated

+After this, dinaip-go will write a valid config file for your application.

 ### Runing from source

 1. Clone this repository.